Rhino (character): Origin and early villainy

-Aleksei Sytsevich was a member of the Russian mafia who willingly underwent a series of chemical and radiation treatments meant to give him an artificial skin covering that would grant superhuman strength.
-After successfully completing the treatment, Sytsevich rebelled against the Eastern Bloc agents who gave him these powers, destroying their laboratory.
-He was subsequently hired to kidnap Colonel John Jameson and obtain the extraterrestrial spores to which Jameson was exposed during a space mission, but Sytsevich was defeated by the superhero Spider-Man and taken to prison.
+Aleksei Sytsevich is a low-ranking member of the Russian mafia who willingly undergoes a series of chemical and radiation treatments meant to give him an artificial skin covering that grants superhuman strength.
+After successfully completing the treatment, Sytsevich rebels against the Eastern Bloc agents who gave him these powers and sought to use him as a weapon, destroying their laboratory.
+He is subsequently hired to kidnap Colonel John Jameson and obtain the extraterrestrial spores to which Jameson is exposed during a space mission, but Sytsevich is defeated by the superhero Spider-Man and taken to prison.

-After serving his sentence, the Rhino was approached by the same scientists for more augmentation.
-This time, they used the same gamma radiation that granted the Hulk his abilities to further increase the Rhino's strength.
-They also equipped him with a more durable, acid-proof suit that would further increase his abilities.
-The Rhino agreed to find and kidnap Bruce Banner, the Hulk's human alter ego, for his knowledge of gamma radiation.
-Despite the Rhino's training and equipment, he was easily defeated by the Hulk, who placed him in a coma.
+After serving his sentence, the Rhino is approached by the same scientists for more augmentation.
+This time, they use the same gamma radiation that granted the Hulk his abilities to further increase the Rhino's strength.
+They also equip him with a more durable, acid-proof suit that further increases his abilities.
+As repayment, the Rhino agrees to find and kidnap Bruce Banner, the Hulk's human alter ego, for his knowledge of gamma radiation.
+Despite the Rhino's training and equipment, he is easily defeated by the Hulk, who places him in a coma.

-Months later, the Rhino was revived by the Leader, who planned to interrupt Banner's wedding to Betty Ross.
-The Leader intended to transform Banner into the Hulk, and wanted the Rhino to protect him from the ensuing rampage.
+Months later, the Rhino is revived by the Leader, who plans to interrupt Banner's wedding to Betty Ross.
+The Leader intends to transform Banner into the Hulk, and wants to be protected by the Rhino from the ensuing rampage.
 At the wedding, the Rhino betrays the Leader and attacks Banner the moment he transforms.
 In the resulting chaos, the Rhino is once again comatose, and the Leader briefly takes mental control of Sytsevich's body to combat the Hulk.
-The Leader abandons the Rhino and the Hulk on an alien world, and return home in a rocket, which crashes on arrival.
+The Leader abandons the Rhino and the Hulk on an alien world, and returns home in a rocket, which crashes on arrival.